cmcfarlane/meta/Reading-List.md

 Sayer, Andrew. *Realism and Social Science*.
 Sage, 2000.

 Sen, Amartya. *Development as Freedom*.
 Oxford UP, 1999.

+Sheehy, Paul. *The Reality of Social Groups*.
+Ashgate, 2006.

 Slotkin, Richard. *Regeneration Through Violence: The Mythology of the American Frontier, 1600-1860*.
 Wesleyan UP, 1973.